hrosman94/MipsSimulator/README.md

       lw and sw instructions should be written in the following format: lw/sw $r(register#), (number in mem)

-After the user has inputted the desired values in the registers and memory, the user can run the program.
+After the user has inputted the desired values in the memory and registers, the user can run the program.
 They will be asked to input their values, and registers in the same way they would in MIPS (exceptions detailed within this README).
 User can enter "stop" when they would like to stop inputting commands.

-If the inputs are valid, than the instructions get written to the "output.txt" file, with each operation entered.
+If the inputs are valid, then the instructions get written to the "output.txt" file, with each operation entered.
 When the user indicates they are done inputting commands, the data will run through the code informing the user of where it currently is within the processor, and what it is doing.
 At the end,